Author: DR SCOTT HORSBURGH, ANNERLEY

 Here’s what to look for in your spots or moles:

-If you notice changes like these above, it doesn’t mean you have skin cancer, but it is important to see a SmartClinics Doctor for further investigation.
+If you notice changes like these above, it doesn’t mean you have skin cancer, but it is important to see a doctor at SmartClinics for further investigation.
 Any moles found to be suspicious or changing in appearance will need to be removed.
 The sooner a skin cancer is identified, the higher your chances of avoiding surgery, illness or even death.

-While many SmartClinics GP’s can perform this investigation, the following Doctors have additional qualifications, skills and experience in the diagnosis and management of skin cancer:
+While many SmartClinics GPs can perform this investigation, the following doctors have additional qualifications, skills and experience in the diagnosis and management of skin cancer:

 Book your skin check at your local clinic or visit www.smartclinics.com.au for a list of all clinic details.